Why the French Riviera?

-In the navigation menu above you’ll see a list of towns.
+In the navigation menu above you’ll see a list of towns (and if the list seems overwhelming, don’t worry — there’s a summary of each town below).
 Each contains travel guides and event listings, as well as recommendations for where to go for fun, to see nature, to a spa, shop and sleep, and more.
 We also have an events calendar that you can subscribe to via Google Calendar.

-To start you off on your French Riviera journey here is some information about the area:
+To start you off on your French Riviera journey here is the perfect overview of the area:

 While the French Riviera has maintained a glam reputation since the ’50s (Brigitte Bardot basking on St. Tropez’s beaches; A-listers strutting down Cannes’ red carpet), there is more to the Côte d’Azur than just its jet-set resort towns—including idyllic bohemian islands, hilltop medieval towns housing their own Michelin-starred restaurants, and a world-class arts scene.